apache/flink/docs/dev/stream/python.md

 Once you specified the complete program you need to call `execute` on the `Environment`.
 This will either execute on your local machine or submit your program for execution on a cluster, depending on how Flink was started.
-You can force a local execution by using `execute(True)`.

 {% top %}